 I wish that we’d made a little more noise about a tilting vs vari-angle screen as I’d like to have an articulating screen too.

-It’s great to see that Nikon is onboard with the recent developments in autofocusing and addition of eye AF for humans and animals in video mode is very timely.
+It’s great to see that Nikon is onboard with the recent developments in autofocusing and addition of Eye detection AF for humans and animals in video mode is very timely.
 However, the range of detection could do with extending so that the eyes are spotted when they’re a bit smaller in the frame.
 The AF adjustment when eyes are detected also needs to be faster in stills mode.

 I think it’s unlikely that the changes made by the Z6II will entice many existing Z6 users to upgrade, but they put Nikon on a solid footing for anyone looking to switch to a mirrorless camera or step-up to full-frame photography.

 The Z6 is an excellent camera and Z6 II is better.
 I like it very much, it feels good in your hands, delivers great results and is more responsive than its predecessor.
 However, the competition has also moved on and there are better AF systems out there.
 That said, Nikon did a lot of development work on the original Z6 and Z7 through firmware upgrades and, given the processing power of the Z6 II and Z7 II, I wouldn’t be surprised if we see the Eye detection system evolve over the coming months.